 Assocham‘s latest report on broadband numbers might dampen the excitement of internet growth in India.
 But I wouldn’t be too worried.
-At times the media takes things to extreme.
-I have heard people asking “Is internet a myth in India?”.
-With confidence I say “No, it is not a myth.
-Finally it is a reality in India”.
+At times, the media takes things to an extreme.
+I have heard people asking “Is the internet a myth in India?”.
+With confidence, I say “No, it is not a myth.
+Finally, it is a reality in India”.

 One of the reasons for BSNL not being able to meet their projections is lack of hardware.
 Sounds bizzare but it is true.
 I know several users waiting for over 4-5 months waiting for their BSNL broadband connection.
 The exit of Dayanadi Maran hasn’t helped the image of Internet and Telecom in India for sure.

 Telecom operators are now targeting IPTV.
 IPTV refers to a system where a digital television service is delivered to a subscriber using the Internet Protocol over a broadband connection.
 We shouldn’t be overly worried about the “fading of broadband” in India.
 IPTV is being offered by MTNL for Rs 90/month in few cities.
 IPTV will take off only if broadband takes off.
 So Telecom operators will do everything to make broadband a reality in India.